jaiew/krypton/README.txt

 Architecture:
 =============

 com.thoughtworks.twist.driver.web.internal and com.thoughtworks.twist.driver.web.user contain the actual low level driver.
 The two major types here are User and BrowserSession.
-A User abstracts (native OS) event generation, and BrowserSession is the combination of an actual SWT Browser instance and a User controlling it.
-BrowserSession also provides a basic querying, locating and wait mechanism.
+A User abstracts (native OS) event generation, and BrowserSession is embeding an actual SWT Browser instance and also provides a basic querying, locating and wait mechanism.

 com.thoughtworks.twist.driver.web.selenium is an (partial) implementation of the Selenium interface on top of the BrowserSession.
 Some parts of this layer will most likely be factored down into com.thoughtworks.twist.driver.web.